-In this webinar, we learned how to leave money and other assets for the benefit of a child with special needs without causing the child to lose important public benefitsl, including understanding the difference between a payback special needs trust and a third party discretionary trust.
-ABLE accounts and benefits, such as SSI and Medicaid, were also discussed.
+In this webinar, learn how to leave money and other assets for the benefit of a child with special needs without causing the child to lose important public benefits, including understanding the difference between a payback special needs trust and a third-party discretionary trust.
+ABLE accounts and benefits, such as SSI and Medicaid, are also discussed.

 Hilary Rosselot, the NFXF Director of Research Facilitation, gives advice and guidance to participating in research studies and clinical trials.

 Many parents may worry that even the strongest marriages may buckle—or worse—under the intense demand of raising a child with special needs.
 Licensed marriage and family therapist Diane Simon Smith tackles this topic for couples raising children with Fragile X syndrome.

 As part of the NFXF’s ever-increasing focus on services for adults, we are pleased to bring you this 30-minute slide and audio presentation by Dr. Marcia Braden, titled, “Moving from Pediatrics to Adult Care.” [...]

 NFXF Webinar Recap In case you don’t have time, or would prefer the information in written form, we are now providing NFXF Webinar recaps.
 These are summaries of the webinars, using paraphrases rather than word-for-word [...]